pvtex/esp32-rfid/README-MQTT.md

 [:top:](#index)

-## Commands received by ESP32-RFID
+## Commands Received By ESP32-RFID
 The message format is JSON.

 The message has to include the IP of the device together with one of the supported commands.